Why choose a Pettibone Cary-Lift?

 Unfortunately, operators aren’t always aware that a loader’s physical dynamics change when turning.
 Failing to make proper adjustments to the speed, load or turning approach increases the chance of an accident.
 Many pipe yard workers are familiar with the sight of a loader tipped over on its side, a dangerous scenario not only to the operator, but also for bystanders.

-Working on a level drive aisle is one thing, but pipeline jobs in the field provide even more stability challenges.
+Working on a level drive aisle is one thing, but jobs in the field provide even more stability challenges.
 Traditional straight mast forklifts may suffice in some stockyards, but they aren’t capable of working on rough terrain.
-Using a 4-wheel drive machine like the Cary-Lift is a basic necessity when hauling or placing pipe in these conditions.
+Using a 4-wheel drive machine like the Cary-Lift is a basic necessity when hauling or placing poles or pipe in these conditions.

 Another Cary-Lift feature that enhances stability is hydraulic frame sway control, which essentially levels the vehicle and the lifting frame to a certain degree in either direction.
 This leveling action compensates for the irregularities of uneven terrain, helping to ensure operators are carrying a safe, stable load.

 Certain handling tasks, such as unloading pipe from railroad gondola cars, can potentially bring people directly into harm’s way.
 With the Cary-Lift, there’s no need to climb into a gondola car.

 Overhead lifting cranes, like gantry cranes, are commonly used to remove pipe from gondola cars, but they require a worker to actually climb down inside and strap the pipe manually before it can be lifted out.
 This is an extremely hazardous situation – a strap could slip off the pipe, or other pipes may shift and roll, possibly causing a person to be trapped, or worse.